Katrina Woodrow Digestive Health

 Ingredients:

-3 cups Spelt flour, gluten free flour or regular bread flour if you have no problem with
+3 cups Spelt flour, gluten free flour or regular bread flour if you have no problem with gluten

 1/4 cup Olive oil

-1.1/2 cup Liquid: Either whatever milk is safe for you or a mixture of milk/water,
+1.1/2 cup Liquid: Either whatever milk is safe for you or a mixture of milk/water, milk/tomato juice or whatever takes your fancy.

-2 tbsps Seeds - omega mix or whichever you prefer - or olives or dried tomatoes
+2 tbsps Seeds - omega mix or whichever you prefer - or olives or dried tomatoes.

 1 tsp Salt